Prophetic Music Stories Ch 2: The Song of a Left-Handed Songstress: How I Wove My Past and Pain into I Gave You Salvation

 In a world that often silences the different, let us celebrate our uniqueness and use our gifts to build a brighter future.
 Together, we can weave a tapestry of healing, understanding, and love, ensuring that the voices of the past are never forgotten.

-Music Video: I Gave You Salvation
+Song: I Gave You Salvation:

 Comments